Shaan Shahid: Actor

 Shaan made his debut with Bulandi in 1990 opposite another debutante Reema Khan.
 He has since appeared in hundreds of Urdu and Punjabi language films.

 In 2013, he starred in Bilal Lashari's Waar alongside Aisha Khan, Shamoon Abbasi, Uzma Khan, Ali Azmat, and Meesha Shafi.
 The film opened to positive reviews, and was Pakistan's highest anticipated film at that time.
 He won the Best actor Award of Viewer's choice at the 1st ARY Film Awards.
 After the success of Waar, he appeared in Jami and Summer Nicks's O21 with a supporting cast of Aamina Sheikh, Iman Ali, Shamoon Abbasi and Ayub Khoso.
 In 2015, he starred in Hassan Rana's Yalghaar alongside Adnan Siddiqui, and the film was set to be the most expensive film in the history of Pakistani cinema with an estimated budget of Rs 50 crore.

 He has done independent films as well such as the dance-based film Naach (2013) opposite Javed Sheikh, Momal Sheikh and newcomer Neil Uchong and Shahzad Rafique's punjabi romantic film Ishq Khuda alongside Saima, Ahsan Khan and Wiam Dahmani.
 Shaan has also sung a few songs in his films.

+In 2026, he marked his return to Punjabi cinema after years with Bullah.